Capitation fee: Arguments for and against capitation fees

 Capitation fees are generally seen as a main revenue generator that private institutions may charge, which contend that admissions that cater to affordable sections of society somehow affect the overall number of students educated.
 The government also controls the seat allocation, number and ratio of management, payment, and free seats.
 That limits the institutions' ability to raise money through tuition, leaving institutions in need for money.
 Collecting donations becomes a side effect of government laws that stop institutions from setting their fees, but some parents genuinely donate to improve the infrastructure of their wards' college.

 The practice of charging capitation fees by various institutions and universities has been subjected to criticism on various grounds.
 It has been often referred as 'killing of merit'.
 In its emphatic judgement in the Mohini Jain V/s State of Karnataka case, the Supreme Court declared that charging of capitation fees was arbitrary, unfair, and in violation of the fundamental right to equality in Article 14 of the Constitution.
 The Prohibition of Unfair Practices in Technical Educational Institutions, Medical Institutions and Universities Bill 2010 recognized capitation fees as a cognizable offence.
 On the other hand, various private colleges have defended capitation fees on the grounds they it avail institutions with funds to reinvest in the institution to impart quality education.
-V Raghunathan, former professor, IIM-Ahmedabad said, "For engineering colleges in most states, the permitted fee for unaided private colleges is in the vicinity of Rs 30,000 per student per annum.
-Given that even most kindergarten schools charge a higher fee in the cities, one wonders exactly how the private institutions are expected to provide high quality technical education for this fee".